-The Institute for Literary Translation is a nonprofit organization whose primary goal is the promotion of Russian literature around the world.
+The Institute for Literary Translation is a non-profit organization whose primary goal is to promote Russian literature around the world.
 We focus on supporting foreign translators and publishers who work with Russian literature.
-The Institute has created a system under which translators or publishers can receive grants for translation and publication of various works of fiction or poetry.
+The Institute has created a system under which translators or publishers can receive grants for the translation and publication of various works of fiction or poetry.
 Information on requirements and conditions for receiving a grant is available on this page.

 A list of books that have already been published with the Institute’s support is available here.

 A list of books that we recommend to publish in translation is available here.

 The Institute for Literary Translation was established on May 31, 2011.
 A list of our founders is on this page.
 The Institute for Literary Translation is currently led by a supervisory board composed of translators, professors, researchers, and other professionals in the translation field.